I was little misled by the cover which said

 plural and the plural the singular.”

-from the experience and also from the heart and I would recommend it to anyone
+It’s interesting and original stuff, obviously written from experience and also from the heart, and I would recommend it to anyone who lives in Chicago or plans to visit.
+To me, those endless descriptions of

 the end.
 Felt like reading fucking Lonely Planet.